Parents: an essential guide to student finance, university loans and fees

 Applications take six to eight weeks to process so get your child to apply as early as possible.

-If your child is applying for the basic Maintenance Loan (if household income as at the top end and is therefore not considered as part of the application), you won’t need to do anything to support your child’s application.
+If your child is applying for the basic Maintenance Loan (if household income is at the top end and is therefore not considered as part of the application), you won’t need to do anything to support your child’s application.
 But if they’re applying for the part of the Maintenance Loan that does depend on your household income, you’ll be asked to give details of your income so SLC can work out how much money they can get.

 SLC will need to know your income details for the previous 2016/17 tax year so it may help to pinpoint your P60.
 You’ll also need to have your National Insurance number to hand.

-Once your child has applied, you’ll get an email from with a link to create an account and submit your income details.
+Once your child has applied, you’ll get an email with a link to create an account and submit your income details.
 You must use your own account – you can’t use the same account as your child or partner.

 Once you’ve created an account or logged in, you can give SLC your income details for the 2016/17 tax year.
 SLC will confirm these with HMRC.
 Most parents don’t need to send any evidence of their income, but sometimes you may be asked.
 Don’t worry if this happens – it’s a normal part of its checks to make sure your child gets the right amount of student finance.